rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 [string]: ../std/string/struct.String.html

 The `::` syntax in the `::new` line indicates that `new` is an *associated function* of the `String` type.
-An associated function is implemented on a type, in this case `String`, rather than on a particular instance of a `String`.
-Some languages call this a *static method*.
+An associated function is implemented on a type, in this case `String`.

 This `new` function creates a new, empty string.
 You’ll find a `new` function on many types, because it’s a common name for a function that makes a new value